Modified: October 20, 2023

 In addition to the main Madhyama Āgama sutras above, a number of discourses from the Pāli Canon will be referenced throughout the course, mostly as parallels to the MA discourse under investigation.
 I’ve collected them below for your convenience, in the order of their appearance in the course:

-As you study these parallel Pāli and Āgama discourses, remember that these two recensions were seperated by thousands of miles and hundreds of years.
+As you study these parallel Pāli and Āgama discourses, remember that these two recensions were separated by thousands of miles and hundreds of years.
 Note the similarities and differences.
 How reliable do you feel the Early Buddhist Texts are now, as records of what the Buddha actually taught?

 This is the kind of inquiry one has to make for oneself.
 We call that, “biting into the mango.”